ThomasNagel/BubbleBlaster-PWS/README.md

 You have excess to the source code, so you can even changes the game itself.
 Anyway, sales pitch is over.
 Let's download the software!

 The folder 'Method 1' contains the code that has a working AI, Method 2 works to, but Method 3 is unfortunately a bit jank.
+The file BubbleBlaster sprites based.py contains the game, the training file contains the code for teh training procedure.

 This is a guide to downloading python and the nessecery libraries (Scroll down for the dutch guide).